 Just like children throughout the world, Sri Lankan children are fascinated by computers and eager to learn how to use them.
 Teaching such a useful skill is invaluable, both to individuals and their communities.
 From developing a better understanding of computers, job opportunities that would not previously have been available present themselves.
 With IT skills, children also find themselves in a position where they can benefit from all that the worldwide web has to offer.

 In the 21st century, computer literacy is a skill that is valued almost as highly as standard literacy!
 It is therefore a huge advantage to learn the basics of computer use and this is something which our volunteers can help with.
 By sharing their knowledge of IT with students and teachers alike, volunteers increase the prospects of each individual they help.

-Volunteering in IT Centers and Schools Teaching Computer Skills with Projects Abroad
+Teaching Computer Skills in Sri Lanka with Projects Abroad

 Based in a tiny village on the coast near Wadduwa in the rural setting of Mawala, volunteers work in an IT center set up by Projects Abroad.
 Children come from miles around to take classes on the course we have established there.
 We have recently converted two bedrooms at the center into an English Classroom and a small IT classroom with five more computers.

 Teaching IT is also available in some schools along the southwest coast, in Panadura and Negombo.
 Volunteers working at these schools have the option of teaching a variety of subjects in addition to IT.

 Many people in this part of Sri Lanka have never used a computer before and helping them become computer-literate is invaluable for their future education and job prospects.
 Volunteers who wish teach IT should have a reasonable working knowledge of the main Microsoft packages - but you don't need to be an expert since it is just the basics that you'll be teaching most of the time.